tyler-simeone/MTB-Connect/README.md

 If the user isn't logged in they will be brought to the register page, where they can either log in or register a new account.
 Once logged-in, the user can navigate the three pages on the site.

-The main page is the 'Trails' tab where users can search for trails based on zip-codes.
-Right now the only zip-codes that will return trail data are 37067 and 37027.
+The main page is the 'Trails' tab where users can search for trails based on zip codes.
+Right now the only zip codes that will return trail data are 37067 and 37027.

 A user can create a new trail by clicking 'Add a Trail' on the 'Trails' tab.
 Once they do this they will see that trail when searching the zip code matching the trail the user just created.
 A user can also edit and delete a trail they created with the respective 'edit' and 'delete' buttons when viewing their trail.
 The user should not see these buttons on trails they did not create.